 For further information on the European Banking Study 2019 please click here: https://www.zeb.eu/europeanbankingstudy

 zeb was founded in 1992 and is one of the leading strategy and management consultancies for financial services in Europe.
 More than 1,000 employees work for the zeb group in 18 international locations.
 In Germany, zeb operates offices in Frankfurt, Berlin, Hamburg, Munich and Münster (HQ).
 Its international locations are in Amsterdam, Copenhagen, Kiev, London, Luxembourg, Milan, Moscow, New York City, Oslo, Stockholm, Vienna, Warsaw and Zurich.
 Its clients include European large-cap and private banks, regional banks as well as insurers.
 Several times already, zeb has been classed and acknowledged as "best consultancy" for the financial sector in industry rankings.

 Head of Public & International Affairs

-Original content of: zeb, transmitted by news aktuell
+Original content of: zeb consulting, transmitted by news aktuell